jonasblasques/data-engineering-zoomcamp-notes/4_Analytics-Engineering/README.md

 DBT will create a file under models/staging, named stg_green_tripdata.sql.
 This file contains a simple SELECT statement that uses the source() function to pull data from the defined source.
 The source() function references the name and table defined in the YAML file, and DBT automatically maps this to the correct schema and table location.

+> [!NOTE]
-Make sure the values ​​in the YAML match the values ​​in your BigQuery!
+> Make sure the values ​​in the YAML match the values ​​in your BigQuery!

  <br>